heimrichhannot/contao-encore-bundle/README.md

 }
 ```

 4\.
-Now clear `var/cache` and run the Contao command `vendor/bin/contao-console encore:prepare`.
+Now run the Contao command `vendor/bin/contao-console encore:prepare`.
 This generates a file called `encore.bundles.js` in your project root.
     This file contains entries for all contao encore compatible bundles that are added by calling `encoreBundles.addEntries();` in your `webpack.config.js`.<br><br>
     _IMPORTANT: You have to call this command everytime you want your webpack entries to be updated, e.g. if you added new entries to your yml configuration or removed some._